As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 For times when you need to have full control of your light, a headlamp is a must.
 A necessity for boat projects, but it’s also handy when working past sunset or pulling up the anchor at night.

-A lot of headlamps come with a red light setting for night mode, and some are even waterproof.
+Many headlamps come with a red light setting for night mode, and some (like the one below from Fenix) are even waterproof.

 Check out this Fenix headlamp, one of the best sailing headlamps you’ll find.